david618/elasticsearch/rally/README.md

 ### Kafka-Spark-Elasticsearch Testing

 We conducted ingest testing using Kafka-Spark-Elasticsearch using Azure VM's.
-We were able to scale the ingest up to over 1 million docs/s.
+We were able to scale the ingest up to over 1 million docs/s using 40 Elasticsearch nodes.

-We tested this same Kafka-Spark-Elasticearch on AKS (Kubernetes) using one the three Elasticsearch nodes using AKS nodes of same size as the Azure VM's we tested earlier; however, the ingest rates was about 20% of what we got off of AKS.
+We tested this same Kafka-Spark-Elasticearch on AKS (Kubernetes) using one the three Elasticsearch nodes using AKS; however, the ingest rates was about 20% of what we got on VM's.

 We tried numerous tuning excercises to try to isolate why AKS was not perfoming as well and was not scaling.